 - Keeping your glass lifted while a toast is being delivered is customary.
 However, you do not put it down until the toast is made and everyone has clinked glasses and drank from their glasses.

 - If you are giving the toast, make sure that you involve the entire group.
 The French believe that it’s not good to make someone feel left out, especially in a formal setting.
+That usually also involves clinking glasses with everybody else, but that rule becomes impossible to obey when you are with a larger crowd.

 There are many words and phrases in French for cheers, and there are also many rules to remember.
 However, the French are very open to teaching non-French people about their customs, so it’s easiest to ask what to do.